NatnaelB7/realtime-image-processing/README.md

 - Captures live webcam feed using OpenCV.
 - Overlays the current system time (in seconds) on each frame.
-- Publishes images to the topic `/webcam/image_raw`.
+- Publishes images using the Best_Effort QoS to the topic `/webcam/image_raw`.

 ### 2. `red` (C++)
 **Executable:** `color_filter`